ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #token-request title="Example of C-to-AS POST /token request for an access token."}

-If C wants to update its access rights without changing an existing OSCORE Security Context, it MUST include EDHOC\_Information in its POST request to the /token endpoint.
-The EDHOC\_Information MUST include the "session\_id" field.
+If C wants to update its access rights without changing an existing OSCORE Security Context, it MUST specify an EDHOC\_Information object in the "edhoc\_info" parameter of its POST request to the /token endpoint.
+The EDHOC\_Information object MUST include the "session\_id" field.
 This POST request MUST NOT include the "req_cnf" parameter.
 An example of such a request is shown in {{token-request-update}}.

 The identifier "session\_id" is assigned by AS as discussed in {{token-series}}, and identifies an ongoing token series associated with the pair (AUTH\_CRED\_C, AUTH\_CRED\_RS).
 That is, previous access tokens in that series were issued by AS to C, as bound to AUTH_CRED_C and intended for RS as identified by AUTH_CRED_RS.